Blinds or Curtains: Which Is Better for Each Room? (Complete Guide)

 If your space is decorated well and self-sufficient, blinds are the way to go because they won’t be distracting.

-Whether you decide on blinds or curtains, remember the main things to take into account are the amount of light you are willing to allow into your space, the level of privacy you are looking to achieve, and the level of control you need over your indoor temperatures.
+Whether you decide on curtains or blinds, remember the main things to take into account are the amount of light you are willing to allow into your space, the level of privacy you are looking to achieve, and the level of control you need over your indoor temperatures.

 Blinds and curtains don’t have to be mutually exclusive.
 Moreover, when paired, they will create a beautiful look and will elevate the look due to beautiful layering.